RetroDECK/ES-DE/INSTALL-DEV.md

 Both MSVC and MinGW (GCC) work fine for building ES-DE on Windows.

 Although I would prefer to exclude support for MSVC, this compiler simply works much better when developing as it's much faster than MinGW when linking debug builds and when actually debugging.
-But for release builds MinGW is very fast and ES-DE starts around 18% faster when built with MinGW meaning this compiler probably generates more efficient code overall.
-As well MSVC requires a lot more junk DLL files to be distributed with the application so it's not a good candidate for the final release build.
+But for release builds MinGW is very fast and ES-DE starts around 18% faster when built with MinGW, meaning this compiler probably generates more efficient code overall.
+As well MSVC requires a lot more DLL files to be distributed with the application and the console window is always displayed on startup for some reason.

-For this reason I think MSVC makes sense for development and MinGW for the releases.
+For these reasons I think MSVC makes sense for development and MinGW for the releases.

 **MSVC setup**